sphinx-doc/sphinxcontrib-serializinghtml/README.rst

 sphinxcontrib-serializinghtml
 =============================

-sphinxcontrib-serializinghtml is a sphinx extension which provides ``SerializingHTMLBuilder`` class as a base class of serializing HTML builders.
+sphinxcontrib-serializinghtml is a sphinx extension which outputs "serialized" HTML files (ex. pickle).

 For more details, please visit http://www.sphinx-doc.org/.